-Now that you have a search interface set up with the basic components, you are ready to display results.
+Now that you have a Coveo Hive search interface set up with the basic components, you’re ready to display results.
 Although it sounds straight forward, there are key concepts you don’t want to overlook before going forward.

-Result filtering and boosting are two common ways you can improve the relevance of search results.
-Coveo provides several mechanisms, whether directly within Sitecore or through the Coveo Cloud administration console, to apply filtering and boosting rules on your Sitecore items (see Applying Filtering and Ranking Rules).
+Result filtering is one common way you can improve the relevance of search results.
+Coveo provides several mechanisms, whether directly within Sitecore or through Coveo, to apply filtering rules on your Sitecore items (see Apply Filtering Rules).

-If you need to modify or remove fields from search results at query time, it is possible using the
+If you need to modify or remove fields from search results at query time, it’s possible using the

 coveoProcessParsedRestResponse pipeline (see Removing Fields From Search Results).

-To handle, process or customize REST requests, make sure to understand the pipelines behavior and purpose (see Understanding the REST Endpoint Pipelines).
+To handle, process or customize REST requests, make sure to understand the pipelines behavior and purpose (see About the REST Endpoint Pipelines).

-Search result URIs can be easily resolved using the Sitecore LinkManager (see Using the Sitecore LinkManager to Resolve URIs in a Coveo Search Page).
+Search result URIs can be easily resolved using the Sitecore LinkManager (see Use the Sitecore LinkManager to Resolve URIs).